 Having trudged back and swallowed loads more water we then drove back over the paved road towards the north entrance again.
 The hike had taken us around 3 hours, and lunchtime was approaching.
 We drove past the Ocotillo Patch turnoff, because Ocotillos don’t look that interesting from a distance, and then stopped at the Cholla Cactus Garden, slightly further north.
 Chollas are quite interesting.
-They are alternately know as “Teddy Bear” Cacti.
+They are alternately known as “Teddy Bear” Cacti.
 They do, from a distance, look quite soft and fluffy, sort of like a plant made out of pipe cleaners and cotton wool.
 However, when you get close to them, you can tell that you really wouldn’t want to try cuddling them.
 The barbs on the ends seem to be able to jump onto your clothes, or any other part that brushes against them.
 This is how they propagate, I think.
 They don’t seed much, and normally when you see a stand of them they are, in fact, a set of clones from a single specimen.
 Anyway, the slightest little brush against anything results in a whole crop of little barbs embedding themselves.
 Wear gloves, long trousers, long sleeves, and so on, and don’t take children close to them.
 They are very good for photography though.
-There is a short interpretive trail around this area explaining the plants and there roles in the local ecosystem.
+There is a short interpretive trail around this area explaining the plants and their roles in the local ecosystem.
 Quite interesting stuff.

-Having seen the Chollas we decided that the ranger was right, and that we really would like to go and lie down in a cold room for a couple of hours, so we shot off back to the hotel and had our lunch.
+Having seen the Chollas we decided that the ranger was right and that we really would like to go and lie down in a cold room for a couple of hours, so we shot off back to the hotel and had our lunch.

-Suitably refreshed, we set off again at about 4pm to have a look at some other parts.
-We went to the same entrance station and drove up the same road to look around some of the other stop offs we had seen on the way past in the morning.
+Suitably refreshed, we set off again at about 4 pm to have a look at some other parts.
+We went to the same entrance station and drove up the same road to look around some of the other stop-offs we had seen on the way past in the morning.

 We seem to remember a number of little stop-offs but can’t remember where they all were.
 Most were probably from the parks at White Tank, Jumbo Rocks or Ryan.
 At one, there is a rock formation called Arch Rock, which looks just like an elephant’s head.
-The was also Split Rock, err, which has a split in it.
+The was also Split Rock which, err, has a split in it.
 Another stop off resulted in us nestling under the bottom of a rock which also had a split in it.
-Somewhere near Jumbo Rocks there is a rock formation right by the roadside that looks like a skull ( I think it is called Skull Rock ).
+Somewhere near Jumbo Rocks, there is a rock formation right by the roadside that looks like a skull ( I think it is called Skull Rock ).
 All of these were interesting and very photogenic.
 If you can’t find anywhere good for a walk here, you can also just pull up by the roadside and take in a few sweeping vistas across a wide plain covered in the main event – the Joshua Trees themselves.

 We finished off the evening activity by driving up to the Keys View viewpoint.
 From here you can get a tremendous view down across the lower desert valley towards Palm Springs, and the mountains behind.
 You can also see the Salton Sea, and, if you know where to look, the San Andreas Fault, and one of the main canals taking Colorado River water across into LA.
 The whole effect is great, especially if you arrive just before sunset, as we did.
-As the sun decends in the west you get some great colour transitions, from the yellows and whites of day into softer yellows and oranges and then finally into reds and purples, before eventually there is just black with a few pinpoints of yellow street lights.
+As the sun descends in the west, you get some great colour transitions, from the yellows and whites of the day into softer yellows and oranges and then finally into reds and purples, before eventually there is just black with a few pinpoints of yellow street lights.
 The whole effect is well worth sitting through, and we weren’t the only ones doing so, even though the park had been quiet all day.

 When it was suitably dark, we returned to our trusty RAV4 and headed back home.
 There was still time for a swift dip in the pool before getting ready to eat.
-This evening we chose a small family run restaurant on the main road through Twentynine Palms ( name unknown ) which majored on serving substantial portions of typical American stuff – large steaks, salads, sandwiches, that sort of thing.
+This evening we chose a small family-run restaurant on the main road through Twentynine Palms ( name unknown ) which majored on serving substantial portions of typical American stuff – large steaks, salads, sandwiches, that sort of thing.